-Medical Transportation Pg Service Category Definition - Part A 1 FY19 Performance Measures Report 7 Industry-Informed Perspectives on the Benefits of Rideshare- Based Medical Transportation - AJMC, February 2021 8 Non-Emergency Medical Transportation in the Time of COVID- 19 - RAND, May 2020 11 Improving Health Care through Transportation - National Academies, November 2020 14 Innovative Health Care Mobility Services in the US - BMC Public Health, June 2020 19 Rideshare Transportation to Health Care - AJMC, September 2020 28
+Medical Transportation Pg Service Category Definition - Part A 1 FY20 Performance Measures Report 7 Industry-Informed Perspectives on the Benefits of Rideshare- Based Medical Transportation - AJMC, February 2021 10 Improving Health Care through Transportation - National Academies, November 2020 13 Rideshare Transportation to Health Care - AJMC, September 2020 18

-FY 2020 Houston EMA Ryan White Part A/MAI Service Definition Medical Transportation (Van Based) HRSA Service Category Title: RWGA Only Medical Transportation Local Service Category Title: a.
+FY 202 0 Houston EMA Ryan White Part A/MAI Service Definition Medical Transportation (Van Based) HRSA Service Category Title: RWGA Only Medical Transportation Local Service Category Title: Budget Type: a.
 Transportation targeted to Urban b.
-Transportation targeted to Rural Budget Type: RWGA Only Hybrid Fee for Service Budget Requirements or Restrictions: RWGA Only Units assigned to Urban Transportation must only be used to transport clients whose residence is in Harris County.
+Transportation targeted to Rural Hybrid Fee for Service RWGA Only Trybrid rec for Service RWGA Only Budget Requirements or Restrictions: RWGA Only Units assigned to Urban Transportation must only be used to transport clients whose residence is in Harris County.
 Units assigned to Rural Transportation may only be used to transport clients who reside in Houston EMA/HSDA counties other than Harris County.
 Mileage reimbursed for transportation is based on the documented distance in miles from a client's Trip Origin to Trip Destination as documented by a standard Internet-based mapping program (i.e. Google Maps, Map Quest, Yahoo Maps) approved by RWGA.
 Agency must print out and file in the client record a trip plan from the appropriate Internet-based mapping program that clearly delineates the mileage between Point of Origin and Destination (and reverse for round trips).
 This requirement is subject to audit by the County.
 Transportation to employment, employment training, school, or other activities not directly related to a client's treatment of HIV disease is not allowable.
 Clients may not be transported to entertainment or social events under this contract.
 Taxi vouchers must be made available for documented emergency purposes and to transport a client to a disability hearing, emergency shelter or for a documented medical emergency.
 Contractor must reserve 7% of the total budget for Taxi Vouchers.
+Maximum monthly utilization of taxi vouchers cannot exceed 14% of the total amount of funding reserved for Taxi Vouchers.
 Emergencies warranting the use of Taxi Vouchers include: van service is unavailable due to breakdown, scheduling conflicts or inclement weather or other unanticipated event.
 A spreadsheet listing client's 11-digit code, age, date of service, number of trips, and reason for emergency should be kept on-site and available for review during Site Visits.
 Contractor must provide RWGA a copy of the agreement between Contractor and a licensed taxi vendor by March 30, 2015.
-All taxi voucher receipts must have the taxi company's name, the driver's name and/or identification number, number of miles driven, destination (to and from), and exact cost of trip.
-The
+All taxi voucher receipts must have the taxi company's name, the driver's name and/or identif